The Trent Difference: Create Change

 - Delivering opportunities that build strong community partnerships for health promotion, access and equity for Indigenous communities, rural and aging populations, people with mental health issues, and women’s health and gender.

 The Trent/Fleming School of Nursing prepares skilled nursing professionals with strong scientific knowledge and compassion rooted in the values of professional and social responsibility.
 Graduates of the program are known as leaders committed to advocacy, diversity, social justice, and the pursuit of excellence.
 As part of our community of scholars, you will combine education, research, and clinical practice to innovate new and better ways to care for individuals, families, and communities.

-Accredited by the Canadian Association of Schools of Nursing, the program weaves the most current faculty and evidence-based research into course work and clinical practice placements.
+Accredited by the Canadian Association of Schools of Nursing (CASN) and the College of Nurses of Ontario (CNO), the program weaves the most current faculty and evidence-based research into course work and clinical practice placements.
 Students build a strong base of knowledge and skill over their academic career, preparing you for meaningful professional practice in a range of nursing contexts after graduation.
-Choose to focus in one of five areas of interest, including: aging, mental health, Indigenous communities, rural health, and women’s health and gender.
+Students may choose to focus in one of five areas of interest: aging, mental health, Indigenous communities, rural health, and women’s health and gender.

-Trent’s newly-expanded, state-of-the-art clinical learning centre is designed to replicate hospital and home settings.
-Featuring a number of low, medium, and high fidelity simulation mannequins, these labs give students the opportunity to practice their technical, critical thinking and decision making skills.
+Trent University's newly-expanded, state-of-the-art clinical learning centre is designed to replicate hospital and home settings.
+Featuring a number of low, medium, and high fidelity simulation mannequins, these labs give students the opportunity to practice their technical, critical thinking, and decision making skills.

 Theory Meets Practice

 Students will explore current healthcare themes through theory, practice, and clinical simulation experiences.
 This integrated approach offers more experience with clinical learning beginning in first year.
 By your final year of study, you will have gained more than 1,300 hours of clinical experience through a variety of frameworks, including hospital and community settings.